PoCInnovation/Pool2022/Software/day03/Golang/README.md

 For example, if you send an empty body to the endpoint from step 7, you should get an error.
 That kind of issue is not suitable in a production API.

-To ensure API security, a system has been created : [`Middleware`](https://en.wikipedia.org/wiki/Middleware).
+To ensure API security, a system has been created: [`Middleware`](https://en.wikipedia.org/wiki/Middleware).

-> Middleware can also be used for other purposes : logger, permissions management etc...
+> Middleware can also be used for other purposes: logger, permissions management etc...

 Here's a code snippet of a [middleware for an gin API](https://github.com/gin-gonic/gin#custom-middleware) :